rnixs/FiltersRegistry/README.md

       yarn build:patches --time=3000 --resolution=s
       ```

+    - To include specific filter IDs:

+      ```bash
+      yarn build:patches --include=1,2,3
+      ```

+      This includes only filters with IDs 1, 2, and 3 in the patch generation process.

+    - To exclude specific filter IDs:

+      ```bash
+      yarn build:patches --skip=4,5
+      ```

+      This excludes filters with IDs 4 and 5 from the patch generation process.

     This script recursively finds new filter files in the `platforms/` folder, generates patches by comparing them with corresponding old filter files (from `temp/platforms`), and saves these patches in a designated directory.
-Additionally, it copies any existing old patches to the new filter directory and cleans up temporary files, facilitating the maintenance of filter updates.
+The `--include` and `--skip` parameters allow for selective processing of filters based on their IDs.
+After generating the patches, the script copies any existing old patches to the new filter directory and cleans up temporary files, facilitating the maintenance and updates of filters.

 1. **Validate Platforms**